 To determine whether you require a planning permit for your development it's best to discuss your proposal with a planning officer, by phoning (03) 5772 0333.

-- Submit all documents along with the appropriate fee(PDF, 59KB) to council’s planning department.
+- Submit all documents along with the appropriate payment.
+Click here(PDF, 496KB) to view the current fees for your application.

 VicSmart is a streamlined assessment process for straightforward planning permit applications.
 Classes of application are identified in the planning scheme as being VicSmart and have specified requirements for information, assessment processes and decision guidelines.